 In our Secrets to Building a Successful Photography Team (without going crazy!)
-Webinar with Matt and Carissa Kennedy, the husband and wife photography duo shared how you can work together to create a competitive advantage in the challenging photography industry.
-So you can create a seamless relationship with your partner, here are the top 5 tips from their webinar.
+Webinar, Matt and Carissa Kennedy, a husband and wife photography team, shared how you can work together to create a competitive advantage in the challenging photography industry.
+Whether you are a husband and wife wedding photography team or work with one or more photographers in your business, we pulled these 5 tips from the webinar to help.

 1. Discover Individual Roles